 I am loving mint these days.
 I used to be very resistant to using it in savoury food other than with lamb or peas and I am not completely wild about in sweets.
 I always think it rocks in drinks, but recently I’m finding it really freshens things up.

 It’s been raining for a few days and I needed to clean out my freezer.
-What a crap job, lid crashing down on head and all.
+What a crap job!
+Lid crashing down on head and all.
 I however did find about 2.5 kilograms of frozen peas, 1.5 of these were soooo past the expiry date it’s frightening and too embarrassing to disclose the details here.
-I remember thinking I should keep these peas in case of a bodily injury, or burn, they make THE perfect ice pack.
+I remember thinking I should keep these peas in case of a bodily injury, or burn.
+They make THE perfect ice pack.
 Like the one and only time I actually needed such an ice pack, back in 2004 when I broke my foot on the dance floor.
 You never know this sort of thing could easily happen again.

-Here I forego anything really innovative for pure simplicity of flavour allowing three key ingredients to shine through.
+Here I forego anything really innovative for the pure simplicity of flavour allowing three key ingredients to shine through.
 It’s delicious and here is how I made it:

 - 2 Tbsp olive oil